-The County shall provide public notice of the RFP at least ten (10) calendar days prior to the date set for receipt of the proposals by posting a notice in a designated public area and by publication on the County's website.
-The public notice may also be published in a newspaper of general circulation.
+The County shall provide public notice of the RFP at least ten (10) calendar days prior to the date set for receipt of the proposals by publication on the County's website.
+The public notice may also be published in a newspaper of general circulation and may physically post in a designated area.
 In addition, the County may solicit proposals directly from registered vendors.